 Touchscreen can streamline photo browsing and culling

 This laptop's claim to fame is being the smallest 13.3-inch laptop on the market.
 It's slim screen bezel helps contribute to a svelte 304mm x 200mm x 15mm form that needs to be held to be truly appreciated.
+But it’s also among the best laptops for photographers.
 The XPS 13's screen is touch-sensitive, and it boasts a similar resolution and pixel density to the MacBook and Surface Book.
 Image quality is more in line with the ZenBook though, falling slightly short on colour and contrast intensity compared to Apple and Microsoft's displays.
 A highly portable package with little compromise other than battery life.

 Read the full review: Dell XPS 13